ethan-stone-gas/cdk-playground/README.md

 - [x] Basic login page where a user signs up with username and password.
 - [x] Page to validate a domain.
-- [ ] Page to be able to configure an identity provider.
+- [x] Page to be able to configure an identity provider.
 This includes associating the IdP with the validated domain.
-- [ ] Backend route for page that creates the Identity Provider and maps the validated domain to that identity provider.
+- [x] Backend route for page that creates the Identity Provider and maps the validated domain to that identity provider.
 - [ ] Implement Pre sign-up trigger that links federated users to local users.
+Use https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-federation-consolidate-users.html
-- [ ] Update login page to parses the domain from the email and checks if it maps to an IdP, and redirects the login flow to the IdP.
+- [x] Update login page to parses the domain from the email and checks if it maps to an IdP, and redirects the login flow to the IdP.
 - [ ] Invite others to the organization.
+Need placeholder user in the case it's a federated email.
 - [ ] Other user is able to login.

 # Validating the Domain